metacommunities/metacommunities/publications/sss_dec2015/log.md

 ## Mon Feb 15 11:01:32 GMT 2016

 - writing abstract for easst, realised that Badiou on numbers has some really useful stuff to think with.
 Have a new title to use on the basis of that -- 'Capital numbers and the obscure numericality of coding practice.'
+- could use Badiou to argue that STS accounts of number need to differentiate between different numericalities coming into play
 - also had the idea that I could look at the ways in which numbers work in code repositories -- how many numbers? different organisations of numbers?
 Need to think about how the numbers work there.
     - is there any change in the way numbers are being used?
 Are the kinds of numbers there different from what they were before?
 Is there a greater prevalence of the time-stamp than before?
 Or, are timestamp's being invoked in different ways?
     - could follow up these in later projects?